 Yay!
 You answered yes to all three of those questions.
 I knew you would.

 Don’t create problems.
 Sometimes issues pop up on their own, but typically we cause them.
-The Baby Milestone Checklist I created will help you breath easy about your baby’s development.
-I keep it in the Parenting Scrolls.
-You can get the password here.

 As an example, I’ll tell you real quick about a time when I was concerned my own baby wasn’t getting enough breastmilk.